How to Keep a Goal Journal: 7 Tips & Strategies

 5. Visualize Your Goals

 Visualization is a powerful skill that can push you to attain goals.
-When you have a clear picture of what your ultimate goal in life is, you are more likely to achieve it.
+When you have a clear picture of your ultimate goal in life, you are more likely to achieve it.

-According to a Stanford study, mentally running through a routine improves performance, and it involves how our brains prepare for action.
+According to a Stanford study, mentally running through a routine improves performance and involves how our brains prepare for action.

-For a more hands-on approach, sketch a picture of yourself, for example, making it to the finish line during a marathon to make that image more grounded in reality.
+For a more hands-on approach, sketch a picture of yourself, for example, passing the finish line during a marathon, to make that image more grounded in reality.

 Instead of writing, “I will finish a marathon,” you can draw the picture you desire most.
 That way, your brain will act according to your visions.